 These green beans with browned butter and almonds are a different take on a traditional side dish.
 It gets loads of flavor from toasted almonds, of course.
-But it doesn’t stop there—the addition of red pepper flakes, shallots, lemon zest, chives, and a drizzle of walnut oil makes this spectacular.
+But it doesn’t stop there—the addition of red pepper flakes, shallots, lemon zest, chives, and a drizzle of walnut oil makes this 30-minute side spectacular.

 We especially like the texture of slivered almonds in this dish, but just about any type of nut pairs well with the beans.
 Red pepper flakes add a touch of piquancy and lemon zest and juice brighten up the flavors.—Christopher Kimball